CIS3296SoftwareDesignF21/prj-04-better-amazon-review/README.md

 # Project Description - Useful Definitions & Links

+## Natural Language Toolkit
-> Natural Language Toolkit: The Natural Language Toolkit, or more commonly NLTK, is a suite of libraries and programs for symbolic and statistical natural language processing for English written in the Python programming language. https://www.nltk.org/
+> The Natural Language Toolkit, or more commonly NLTK, is a suite of libraries and programs for symbolic and statistical natural language processing for English written in the Python programming language. https://www.nltk.org/

+## Stemming
-> Stemming: In linguistic morphology and information retrieval, stemming is the process of reducing inflected words to their word stem, base or root form—generally a written word form (e.g., 'change', 'changing', and 'changes' are reduced to 'chang').
+> In linguistic morphology and information retrieval, stemming is the process of reducing inflected words to their word stem, base or root form—generally a written word form (e.g., 'change', 'changing', and 'changes' are reduced to 'chang').

+## Lemmatisation
-> Lemmatisation: In linguistics, lemmatisation is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (e.g., 'change', 'changing', and 'changes' are reduced to 'change').
+> In linguistics, lemmatisation is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (e.g., 'change', 'changing', and 'changes' are reduced to 'change').

+## Part-Of-Speech
-> Part-of-speech: In traditional grammar, a part of speech or part-of-speech is a category of words that have similar grammatical properties.
+> In traditional grammar, a part of speech or part-of-speech is a category of words that have similar grammatical properties.

 # Build Instructions